 As of 2016, Allied physician Clifford Char has completed 25 medical mission trips in underdeveloped nations, averaging more than one trip per year since 1998.
 Char was named the Los Angeles Times’ “Unsung Hero” for 2016.
 An article on the website features the details of his charitable work.
 Char has been an Allied Anesthesiologist since 2000. (more…)

-Orange County Medical Association and COAST Magazine honored seven Allied Anesthesia physicians in January, naming the doctors to the highly publicized 2017 Physicians of Excellence list.
+Orange County Medical Association and Orange Coast Magazine honored seven Allied Anesthesia physicians in January, naming the doctors to the highly publicized 2017 Top Doctors list.

-Allied Anesthesia announced today that Orange County Medical Association (OCMA) chose seven of the group’s anesthesiologists as 2017 Physicians of Excellence.
-The Physicians of Excellence program is a collaborative effort between OCMA, the Orange County Register and COAST Magazine. (more…)
+Allied Anesthesia announced today that Orange County Medical Association (OCMA) chose seven of the group’s anesthesiologists as 2017 Top Doctors.
+The Top Doctors program is a collaborative effort between OCMA and Orange Coast Magazine. (more…)

 Award-winning medical group Allied Anesthesia today confirmed that 2016 was another year of growth in size, significant methodological advancements and widespread adoption of new technologies.
 The group credits the openness of its partners to progressive approaches and its individual physicians’ commitments to innovative health care for the year’s success. (more…)